BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 ### Creating directories

-`mkdir` creates a new directory called in current path.
+`mkdir` creates a new directory in the current path.
 Lets create a new directory called `newdir` and then use `ls` command to check if the directory was succesfully created.